antarctica/calibration-processing-parameters-PASIN2/FISS_1617/Readme_FISS_1617_content.txt

 which will estimate the across-track DoA.
 After the DoA, and with the range and along-track dimensions, a 3D space is fully determined, and hence the 3D mapping is possible.

-The SAR and DoA products, each matched with a processing-parameter file ('.m'), correspond to the article (yet to be submitted):
-Arenas-Pingarron, A., Corr, H., Robinson, C., Jordan, T., Brennan, P.V.: ‘PASIN2, an Ice-Sounding Airborne Synthetic Aperture Radar for Subglacial 3D Imagery’, IET Radar, Sonar & Navigation.
+The SAR and DoA products, each matched with a processing-parameter file ('.m'), correspond to the article Arenas-Pingarrón, Á., Corr, H., Robinson, C., Jordan, T., Brennan, P.V.: Polarimetric airborne scientific instrument, mark 2, an ice-sounding airborne synthetic aperture radar for subglacial 3D imagery.
+IET Radar Sonar Navig.
+1– 14 (2023). https://doi.org/10.1049/rsn2.12428

 The SAR and DoA products generated from these parameter files are in netCDF files ('.nc') archived by the UK Polar Data Centre (UK PDC)
--------------- Data DOI to be added -------------- and are described as:
+Arenas Pingarron, A., Corr, H., Jordan, T., Robinson, C., Nicholls, K., & Smith, A. (2023).
+Airborne synthetic aperture radar ice-sounding depth profiles from Recovery Ice Stream 2016/17, and calibration data from Rothera 2016/17 and 2019/20 (Version 1.0) [Data set].
+NERC EDS UK Polar Data Centre. https://doi.org/10.5285/faac4156-047d-47ba-9e31-1a4f766bfdf8 and are described as: